-Video EEG is the single most important test for diagnosing difficult epilepsy cases.
+Video EEG is the single most important test used by an epilepsy specialist in Ahmedabad for diagnosing difficult epilepsy cases.
 If you or a family member has seizures that aren't responding to medication, or if doctors are unsure about the diagnosis, video EEG provides the answers that a routine EEG cannot.

 📍 Two Locations, Flexible Options